 10. Save Your Blades

-You know that little blue strip on your razor that tells you when to change the blade?
+You know that little blue stripe on your razor that tells you when to change the blade?
 It lies.
-One of the main causes of dull blades is that the cream and water left on the blade will corrode the metal, making the blade more dull.
+One of the main causes of dull blades is that the cream and water left on the blade will corrode the metal, making the blade duller.
 My trick?
 Rinse the blade with a little alcohol and gently dry it with a soft cloth (or better yet, run a blow-dryer over it).
 Just make sure to be cautious not to cut yourself or damage the blade.
 You can then continue to use the blade as long as you’re getting a comfortable shave without irritation.
 I’m on about month six with my current blade and it’s still shaving just fine.
 Or, you can join a club like Dollar Shave Club or Harry’s and get fresh blades at a discount.
 More »

 Good Grooming Doesn’t Have to Cost a Fortune